wso2/docs-open-banking/en/docs/about/open-banking-concepts.md

 <strong>Payment Service Directives</strong>

-The Payment Services Directives provide legislatives to the open banking frameworks in Europe.
+The Payment Services Directives provide legislation to the open banking frameworks in Europe.
 It is administered by the European Commission (Directorate General Internal Market) to regulate payment services and payment service providers throughout the European Union and European Economic Area (EEA).
 There are two versions of Payment Service Directives:

-<strong>Payment Service Directive 1 (PSD1)</strong>
+- <strong>Payment Service Directive 1 (PSD1)</strong>

 Open banking started with European Parliament passing PSD version 1 in 2007.
 It  focused mainly on promoting payments online and mobile apps.

-<strong>Payment Service Directive 2 (PSD2)</strong>
+- <strong>Payment Service Directive 2 (PSD2)</strong>

 PSD2 was released in 2015.
 It introduced the requirement for the European banks to give regulated third-party providers (TPPs) access to customers’ account information and payment initiation with the customers’ consent.

 <strong>Consumer Data Right (CDR)</strong>

 A right provided by law under the Treasury Laws Amendment (Consumer Data Right) Act 2019 to give Australians greater control over their data.
 It empowers consumers to choose to share their data with Accredited Data Recipients only for the purposes that they have authorised.

 CDR:

-- Provides consumers and small businesses choices to decide how their data should be shared with third parties (Data Recipients)
+- Provides consumers and small businesses choices to decide how their data should be shared with third parties (Data Recipients).
-- Governs the standards defined by Data61 for banking, telco, energy, and other industries about what data should be made available safely
+- Governs the standards defined by Data61 for banking, telco, energy, and other industries about what data should be made available safely.
 - Encourages competition between Data Recipients due to the data that is made accessible via open APIs.
 As a result, Data Recipients are enabled and incentivised to provide more innovative products and services to consumers at better prices.